Elementary planes in the Apollonian orbifold: Diophantine approximation on the Apollonian gasket

 It is sometimes useful to consider cutting sequences obtained from geodesics based at points other than $i$.
-Two cutting sequences obtained from different base points represents the same positive irrational number if and only if they eventually agree.
+If two cutting sequences obtained from different base points represents the same positive irrational number, then they eventually agree.

 Let $\tau$ be an oriented closed geodesic on the orbifold $X:=\psl(2,\mathbb{Z})\backslash\mathbb{H}^2$, and let $l_\tau$ be a lift of $\tau$ in $\mathbb{H}^2$.
 As $l_\tau$ is stabilized by an element of $\psl(2,\mathbb{Z})$, the cutting sequence obtained by choosing an arbitrary point on $l_\tau$ as the base point is eventually periodic.
 The periodic part of the sequence is independent of the choice of base point or the choice of the lift.
 We call the periodic part, represented by a finite word $w(L,R)$ in $L$ and $R$, the cutting sequence of the oriented closed geodesic $\tau$, and write $\tau=\overline{w(L,R)}$.